ministryofjustice/send-legal-mail-to-prisons-api/README.md

 * We now need to save the keys into Kubernetes secrets for the environment.
 A guide for creating secrets can be found on Cloud Platforms documentation [here](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/deploying-an-app/add-secrets-to-deployment.html#adding-a-secret-to-an-application)
 * The public key should be saved in Kubernetes secret `send-legal-mail-to-prisons-api` with key `JWT_PUBLIC_KEY`
 * The private key should be saved in Kubernetes secret `send-legal-mail-to-prisons-api` with key `JWT_PRIVATE_KEY`
-* NOTE that a different key pair will be required for each environment i.e. dev, preprod and prod